Update: ‘MG4 EV Extended Range (Range variant)’ section updated.

 MG offers the 4 EV in the UK in three configurations: SE Standard Range, SE Long Range, and Trophy Long Range.
 The base configuration includes automatic LED headlights and rear lights, 17-inch alloy wheels, the MG Pilot ADAS suite, adaptive cruise control, etc. The Long Range SE configuration adds an Active Grille Shutter (AGS) system that improves the EV’s aerodynamic efficiency by up to 30% and can increase range by up to 10% by regulating the airflow.

-The Trophy Long Range configuration adds a two-tone roof, rear privacy glass, rear spoiler, front seat heating with electric adjustment for the driver’s seat, heated steering wheel, wireless smartphone charger, an upgraded MG iSmart system, and more.
-Moreover, with a 360-degree camera and additional MG Pilot features (Blind Spot Detection, Lane Change Assist, and Rear Cross Traffic Alert), the range-topping configuration is safer.
+The Trophy Long Range configuration adds a rear privacy glass, twin aero rear spoiler, front seat heating with 6-way electric adjustment for the driver’s seat, heated steering wheel, wireless smartphone charger, a six-speaker audio system, and more.
+Moreover, with a 360-degree camera and additional MG Pilot features (Blind Spot Detection, Lane Change Assist, Rear Cross Traffic Alert, and Door Opening Warning), the range-topping configuration is safer.

 Price